Jeremy A. Herschaft

 Jeremy Herschaft is a member of our Maritime Emergency Response Team (MERT).

-Jeremy Herschaft concentrates his practice on all aspects of international and domestic corporate litigation and arbitration, with particular emphasis on the global maritime industry.
+Jeremy Herschaft concentrates his practice on all aspects of international and domestic corporate litigation and arbitration, with particular emphasis on the global maritime and oil & gas industries.

 Mr. Herschaft counsels and represents a variety of clients in a wide range of practice areas, including:

-- charter party, service contract, and other maritime commercial disputes
+- charter party, service contract, and other commercial disputes

 - COGSA and other multi-modal cargo damage disputes